AManWithAHart/CSCI4061Project3/README.md

 * Sam: bassa050

 Contributions
-* Sam Bassan: Worked on getting the client side working for intermediate
+* Sam Bassan: Worked on getting the client side working.
+Error checked and got LogPrintPretty working
-* Justin and Matthew: Worked on getting the server side working for intermediate
+* Matthew Hartman: Created skeleton code for server side and bug fixed for server and client.
+Cleaned up code and added comments.
+* Justin Nguyen: Bug fixed for server and client side.
+Built upon skeleton code in server side.

+* Assumptions:
+1. The maximum number of dispatcher threads will be 100.
+2. The maximum number of worker threads will be 100.
+3. The maximum length of the request queue will be 100 requests.
+4. The maximum length of a filename will be 1024.
+5. The maximum number of database entries is 100.